 "First, as baptized Catholics, we can agree that we have been justified and we have been saved.
 Thus, in one sense, our justification and salvation is in the past as a completed action.
 The initial grace of justification and salvation we receive in baptism is a done deal.
 And Catholics do not believe we were partially justified or partially saved at baptism."

 Romans 5:1 says plainly that we are justified before a holy God by faith.
 Romans 5:2 continues on that thought and states that we have been reconciled to Him.
 In other words, we can now approach God with confidence because of what Christ has done on our behalf at Calvary.
-This cannot simply be accomplished through rituals such as baptism.
-We cannot accumulate merit for ourselves or other people.
+Nowhere does Romans 5:1 speak of getting justified and saved "in one sense."
+Faith is our point of access to God.
+Tim Staples pointing to infant baptism totally misses the point of the text.

 "This text indicates that after having received the grace of justification we now have access to God’s grace by which we stand in Christ and we can then rejoice in the hope of sharing God’s glory.
 That word “hope” indicates that what we are hoping for we do not yet possess (see Romans 8:24)."

-Christians presently possess the hope that God will fully restore all things once for all in the New Creation.
+Christians have the confident anticipation that God will fully restore all things once for all in the New Creation.
 The Reformation Study Bible has this footnote:

 "[Romans] 8:22–25 The present condition of creation is not its final one; it is like a mother groaning in labor pains.
 Creation has a destiny planned by God, and longs to see it fulfilled, much as believers have destiny to which they look forward (vv.
 23, 26; cf. Rev. 21:1).
 Our salvation has begun—we have the Holy Spirit as a down payment (2 Cor.
 1:22; Eph.
 1:13, 14)—but it will not be consummated until the resurrection (the full realization of adoption in Christ, v.
 23).
 Inevitably, therefore, the Christian life involves patient waiting in hope."